Icinga/icinga2/doc/2-getting-started.md

     # systemctl restart icinga2

+FreeBSD:

+    # service icinga2 restart

 By default the command pipe file is owned by the group `icingacmd` with read/write permissions.
 Add your webserver's user to the group `icingacmd` to enable sending commands to Icinga 2 through your web interface:

     # usermod -a -G icingacmd www-data

+FreeBSD:
+On FreeBSD the rw directory is owned by the group `www`.
+You do not need to add the user `icinga` to the group `www`.

 Debian packages use `nagios` as the default user and group name.
 Therefore change `icingacmd` to `nagios`.